 Viollier’s technicians no longer need to push carts loaded with racks in and out of elevators with the risk of bumping, losing, and contaminating samples.
 “In the rush hour, you can imagine how many times they were going up and down the elevator!
 They couldn’t do any other task, then transporting racks with tubes.
 With the VTM, the accessioning is now very organized, clean and quick.” – says Ms Vera Andrist, Head of the Sample Entry Department.

 The VTM has ensured workflow continuity at Viollier, thus contributing to achieving the company’s quality goal of a “one-touch workflow”.
-Today, tubes are handled manually at just one point of the process (when they are taken out of their plastic bags), thus limiting as much as possible the possibility of human error during testing.
+Today, lab personnel handle tubes manually only once, when removing them from their plastic bags, thereby reducing the possibility of human error during testing.

 This transportation module is currently available on FlexLab systems for high throughput.